This below is a continuation of our adoption journey, Part 1…

 Private agencies are different from Agency A in that you have more options as an adoptive family.
 At Agency A, a birth mom receives all of your info first and if they like you, she picks you.
 Turning down a baby then is very much discouraged since it could be a long time to get picked again.
 There is definitely an underlying feeling of “count-your-blessings” if you are selected by a birth mom.

 With many private agencies, they can have far more birth moms than adoptive families.
-This is particularly the case when an agency deals more with trans-racial babies.
-We are very willing to adopt trans-racially, so we are in a very select group.
-I think H2H said they have 7-8 families right now that will accept those babies, and about 9 birth mom scheduled to deliver in the next few months.
+This is particularly the case when an agency deals more with trans-racial infants in areas where race isn’t super diverse.
+We are perfectly open to adopt trans-racially, and the agency was ecstatic upon hearing this.
+I think H2H said they have 7-8 families right now matched with those babies, and about 9 birth moms scheduled to deliver in the next few months.

 Info on this situation: Baby boy, due July 23rd, African American, sounds very healthy.
 Birthmom is 5’2″.
 Birthfather is 6’1″.
-She has two other daughters, a three year old and a 12 month old (the latter is a full-blood sibling to the baby).
+She has two other daughters, a three year old and a 12 month old (the latter is a full-blood sibling to the baby boy).
 Birthmom is 18.
-She is totally committed to adoption and is ready to find the family and return home.
+She is totally committed to adoption and is ready to find him his forever family and return home.
 That’s it in a nutshell.

 Of course, showing our profile doesn’t mean anything solid.
 We all realize we can’t get too emotionally involved yet, but it’s another step in the process of adoption that will eventually bring us our baby.
 It’s nice to feel like we are making forward progress.
 But here’s to hoping….